Azure/azure-cosmos-db-emulator-docker/docs/opentelemetry.md

 [OpenTelemetry](https://opentelemetry.io/) (OTLP) is an open-source observability framework that provides a collection of tools, APIs, and SDKs for instrumenting, generating, collecting, and exporting telemetry data.
 It's vendor-neutral and has broad industry support, making it an ideal choice for standardizing telemetry across your applications.

 OTLP (OpenTelemetry Protocol) is the protocol used by OpenTelemetry to transmit telemetry data between components.
-It is designed to be efficient and compatible with various backends.
+It's designed to be efficient and compatible with various backends.

 ## Configuration Options